By Chaotuo, South Korea

 After believing in God, I began to attend meetings in the church.
 At that time, I often got loads of stuff to do, such as making dumplings and buns for my children, taking care of my husband, and learning Korean; as I was getting old, these things often tired me and I only wanted to have a rest when I had spare time; besides, the meeting place was far from my home.
 Gradually, I didn’t want to attend meetings and even felt it a burden.
 At that time, I didn’t know the meaning of meetings, thinking: “Believing in God is pretty good.
 But why do I have to attend meetings?
 I only want to read God’s words at home on my own and attend meetings occasionally.”
 Every time the sisters called me asking me to attend meetings, I would find reasons and excuses to refuse them.
 On a baking hot day, a sister came to my home looking for me, but I was out.
 Then, she waited outside my apartment for me more than an hour.
 Seeing her patience and love for me, I felt very guilty.

 As soon as she saw me, the sister fellowshiped with me, “I know you’re busy and have a lot of stuff to do.
-But since we have believed in God, we should spend some time practicing our.
+But since we have believed in God, we should spend some time practicing our faith in God.
 Faith in God is not merely acknowledging that there is a God.
 We need to read God’s words and gather and fellowship with brothers and sisters.
 Only in this way can we gain more work of the Holy Spirit, gradually understand the truths and know God.
 Then our lives will progress.
 When I first started believing in God, I was also reluctant to attend meetings, thinking that it was holding me up.
 Later, I read these words of God: ‘The Holy Spirit not only works in certain men who are used by God, but even more in the church.
 He could be working in anyone.
 He may work in you for the present, and when you have experienced it, He may work in someone else next.
 Make haste to follow; the more closely you follow the present light, the more your life can mature and grow.
 No matter what manner of man he may be, so long as the Holy Spirit works in him, make sure to follow.
 Take in his experiences through your own, and you will receive even higher things.
 In so doing you will progress more quickly.
 This is the path of perfection for man and a way through which life grows.
 The path to being made perfect is reached through your obedience to the work of the Holy Spirit.
 You do not know through what kind of person God will work to perfect you, nor through what person, occurrence, or thing He will enable you to enter into possession and to gain some insight.
 If you are able to walk onto this right track, it shows that there is great hope for you to be perfected by God.
 If you are unable to do so, it shows that your future is bleak and devoid of light.’
 ‘Though I may have finished speaking My word, people still don’t completely understand, and this is because they are lacking in quality.
 This problem can be resolved through the church life and through fellowshiping with each other.’
 From God’s words, I knew that if we want to gain the work of the Holy Spirit and make progress in life, we should live the church life and fellowship God’s words with brothers and sisters more.
 When living the church life, we are no longer bothered by family issues, and we thus can quiet our hearts to ponder God’s words and obtain more work of the Holy Spirit.
 Our abilities to receive God’s words are poor, so if we don’t attend meetings but just read God’s words at home on our own, we can only understand the literal meaning of God’s words.
-When it comes to the inner meaning of God’s words, such as what kind of state God’s words refer to, what is in His words, our understanding about these things will be very limited; sometimes, we could even misinterpret and distort God’s words according to our imagination and form notions about God’s words.
+When it comes to the inner meaning of God’s words, such as what kind of state God’s words refer to, whatis in His words, our understanding about these things will be very limited; sometimes, we could even misinterpret and distort God’s words according to our imagination and form notions about God’s words.
 However, in meetings, there are many brothers and sisters gathering together and fellowshiping God’s words; through communicating the light we obtain in God’s words and sharing our experiences and knowledge, we can receive a lot of the supply of life and use the strengths of others to make up for our weaknesses; then we will achieve faster growth in life, and our problems and difficulties can also be resolved through such process.”

 After listening to God’s words and the sister’s fellowship, I realized how many benefits meetings could bring to us.
 I also understood that living the church life was a way of worshiping God and also a path by which I kept a normal relationship with God.
 As a believer in God, if I don’t pray, read God’s words, or attend meetings, I’m not considered a believer in God.
 At that moment, I felt ashamed of my past behavior and I became determined to attend meetings regularly in future.